-Artemis is a well-financed gold development company with a technically driven approach to shareholder value creation through identifying, acquiring and developing gold projects in mining friendly jurisdictions using a disciplined staged approach to development, managing risks while minimizing cost of capital to optimize economics and returns for shareholders.
+Artemis is a gold development company with a technically driven approach to shareholder value creation through identifying, acquiring and developing gold projects in mining friendly jurisdictions using a disciplined staged approach to development, managing risks while minimizing cost of capital to optimize economics and returns for shareholders.

 Artemis respects the rights and interests of Indigenous nations.
-The company is committed to building relationships based on trust, respect and integrity, and to unlocking the value of its assets in a way that benefits the Indigenous nations and communities where Artemis operates.
+The Company is committed to building relationships based on trust, respect and integrity, and to unlocking the value of its assets in a way that benefits the Indigenous nations and communities where Artemis operates.

-The primary focus for Artemis today is on advancing the Blackwater Gold Mine; a project with 10+ million ounces of gold in resources, a BC Mines Act Permit, Environmental Assessment approval, and the potential to develop into one of the largest gold mines in Canada with cash costs in the lower quartile of global producers.
+The primary focus for Artemis today is on completing the commissioning and ramping up production of the Blackwater Gold Mine to achieve commercial production in Q2 2025.
+Blackwater has the potential to develop into one of the largest gold mines in Canada with cash costs in the lower quartile of global producers.